pzivich/pzivich.github.io/pages/python_intro.md

 Biostatistics at this [LINK](https://github.com/pzivich/Presentations/blob/master/ISCB43/Zivich_Python_ISCB43.pdf).

 Despite Python being a powerhouse in data science, I've found less adoption among epidemiologists and biostatisticians.
-In case you wanted to get started with Python (or you are me from the future and setting up Python on a new device), the following is the setup I use on all my computers.
+In case you wanted to get started with Python (or you are future me and setting up Python on a new laptop), the following is my go-to setup.
 This guide should get you started with coding in Python

 # Installation